o3de/o3de.org/content/docs/user-guide/components/reference/transform.md

 *World space* refers to the entity's absolute translation, rotation, and scale in the level.
 If a child is attached to a parent entity, *local space* refers to the entity's translation, rotation, and scale relative to its parent entity.

+The Transform Component behaves uniquely in that it stays connected to its event buses when Deactivated.
+This enables the preservation of the Parent-Child hierarchy regardless of the active state of any given Transform.
+This means you can access any Transform data through events regardless of the entity's active state.

 ## Transform Component Properties

 The **Transform** component has the following properties: